I thought I was doing my part to help educate confident girls who were able to speak up, advocate for each other and challenge ideas.

 Like so many things in education what gets measured gets done.

 By not taking time taking time to notice and name inequalities with the children, I was creating an environment where girls were not speaking up and boys were not listening.
 In fact, I was part of the problem.
-I didn’t realise how much I was talking and that my presence inside a group was causing less interaction between the children.
+I didn’t realize how much I was talking and that my presence inside a group was causing less interaction between the children.
 More importantly, I had to stop assuming that because there was talking in class meant the children were learning how to speak.

 The data became a catalyst for the children to start making their own decisions about how they needed to take action.